-Anthony P. Foglio, a director of the Company, owns an 86% equity interest in an entity that owns 20% of the preferred shares of an entity that entered into transactions with the Company in 2021.
-The Company recorded revenue from these transactions that totaled \$140,703.
+Anthony P. Foglio, a former director of the Company who retired from board service in May 2022, owns an 86% equity interest in an entity that owns 20% of the preferred shares of an entity that entered into transactions with the Company in 2022.
+The Company recorded revenue from these transactions that totaled \$454,439.
 Mr. Foglio did not have any involvement in the negotiation of the transactions for either party.

-For the year ended December 31, 2021, the Company paid \$495,000 to lease real estate from Kemper Themis, LLC, a real estate entity owned 100% by Donn Lux, a member of the Company's board of directors and a member of the Lux Family Group, which owns approximately 22.8% percent of the Company.
+For the year ended December 31, 2022, the Company paid \$661,925 to lease real estate from Kemper Themis, LLC, a real estate entity owned 100% by Donn Lux, a member of the Company's board of directors and a member of the Lux Family Group, which owns approximately 22.9% percent of the Company.
 The terms of the lease were negotiated between the Company and Kemper Themis, LLC at arms-length prior to Donn Lux becoming affiliated with the Company.